markwolfeman/ist653/assignments/homework2.markdown

 - **Update Embedded Metadata using Adobe Bridge and MS Excel:**

-	- using Adobe Bridge, update "creator" "city" and "copyright status", college name (name of college), city (where it's located), and the copyright status of your choosing (copyright, public domain or unknown).
+	- using Adobe Bridge, update "creator" "city" and "copyright status", college name (name of college), city (where it's located), URL for the college (web address) and the copyright status of your choosing (copyright, public domain or unknown).
-	- Using the [User customizable export-import plugin](https://metadatadeluxe.github.io/adobe_bridge_custom_export-import.html) export a .csv/Excel file, the following tags: filesize, filetype, city, and createdate
+	- Per Homework 2 video, install: [User customizable export-import.](https://metadatadeluxe.github.io/) This plugin will allow you to export embedded metadata from your images.
+	- Click on the Metadata Deluxe on the Adobe Bridge menu
-	- Homework 2 video instruction shows how to export to .txt file
+	- Follow tutorial in Homework 2 video above on how to export to .txt file
+	- Export a .txt/Excel file, the following tags: File Name (required), Creator-Web URL(s), Creator City, and Date Created
-	- create a <span style="font-family:Courier">Sum</span> for your total file size. the .csv file should look something like this, but with updated file names: [.csv](https://markwolfeman.github.io/ist653/assignments/completed_csvfile.jpg)
+	- The .txt/Excel file should look something like this, but with updated file names: [.csv](https://markwolfeman.github.io/ist653/assignments/completed_csvfile.jpg)

 # Part 2 (5 points) Getting your Images Ready